 Day-to-day responsibility for risk management is delegated to senior managers with individual accountability for decision making.
 All our people have a role to play in risk management.
-These roles are defined using the three lines of defence model, which takes into account our business and functional structures.
+These roles are defined using the three lines of defense model, which considers our business and functional structures.

-The Chief Risk Officer, holds executive accountability for the ongoing monitoring, assessment and management of the risk environment and the effectiveness of the risk management framework.
+The Chief Risk Officer holds executive accountability for the ongoing monitoring, assessment and management of the risk environment and the effectiveness of the risk management framework.
 The Chief Risk Officer is also responsible for the oversight of reputational risk, with the support of the Group Reputational Risk Committee.